They shall have stars at elbow and foot;

 Though they go mad they shall be sane

 Though they sink through the sea they shall rise again;

 And death shall have no dominion.

 ~ Dylan Thomas

 Offering prayers for the well being of the beloved dead is a custom in nearly every religion.
 Many religions also encourage prayers for the unknown dead, usually those who share our own faith, but sometimes for all those who have passed on.
-Rosaries and chaplets are often used to track these prayers.
+Rosaries and chaplets are often used with these prayers.

 In the Roman Catholic church a rich tradition of prayers said specifically for the souls of those in purgatory has developed through the centuries.